pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 Once completed, we can remove those secrets from `tas-config.yml` and replace them with `((parameterized-values))`.
-The parameterized value name should match the name in Credhub.
+The parameterized value name should match the name in CredHub.
 For our example, we parameterized the config like:

 ```yaml